inseven/incontext-python/README.md

 An extensible multimedia static site generator

+## Background

+Most existing static site generators do a great job with text content, but treat media as an afterthought.
+InContext handles Markdown just as well as generators like [Jekyll](https://jekyll.rb), and adds native support for photos and video.
+Adding support for additional media types is simply a matter of adding a new handler.

 ## Requirements

 Since there are a significant number of external dependencies (e.g., ImageMagick, FFMPEG, etc), Docker is the recommended mechanism for running builds.